arcus-azure/arcus.security/docs/preview/04-Guidance/migrate-from-v2-to-v3.md

 ### 🗑️ Removed `GetVersionedSecrets*` overloads
 Starting from v3, there is no general way of retrieving versioned secrets via the secret store anymore.
 Secret versioning is highly dependent on the secret provider implementation, which makes a general way of contacting rather troublesome.

-Our Azure Key Vault secret provider is the only provider that supports secret versioning, that is why we introduced a new `GetVersionedSecretsAsync` operation on the `KeyVaultSecretProvider` that can be used as alternative.
+Our Azure Key Vault secret provider is the only provider that supports secret versioning, that is why we introduced a new `KeyVaultSecretProvider.GetVersionedSecretsAsync` operation that can be used as alternative.

 ```diff
 var provider = store.GetProvider<KeyVaultSecretProvider>("Admin secrets");